VitorBarbosaDev/barbosathebarber/README.md

 ### Frameworks, Libraries & Programs Used

-Balsamiq - Used to create wireframes.
+Balsamiq - Employed for wireframe development.

-Git - For version control.
+Git - Utilized for managing different versions of the project.

-Github - To save and store the files for the website.
+Github - Used as a repository to save and store the website's files.

-Google Fonts - To import the fonts used on the website.
+Google Fonts - Imported to use specific fonts on the website.

-Font Awesome - For the iconography on the website.
+Font Awesome - Incorporated for the website's icons.

-[Am I Responsive?](https://ui.dev/amiresponsive) To show the website image on a range of devices.
+[Am I Responsive?](https://ui.dev/amiresponsive) - Used to display the website's image across various devices.

-Photopea - To create icon
+Photopea - Utilized for icon creation.

 ## Deployment & Local Development

 ### Deployment

-Github Pages was used to deploy the live website.
-The instructions to achieve this are below:
+The live website was launched using Github Pages.
+Follow these steps to do the same:

-1. Log in (or sign up) to Github.
+1. Sign in or create a new account on Github.
-2. Find the repository for this project, Barbosathebarber.
+2. Locate the project repository named Barbosathebarber.
-3. Click on the Settings.
+3. Navigate to Settings.
-4. Click on the Pages link in the left hand side navigation bar.
+4. On the left navigation bar, select the Pages option.
-5. In the Source section, choose main from the drop down select branch menu.
-Select Root from the drop down select folder menu.
+5. In the Source section, select 'main' from the branch dropdown menu and 'Root' from the folder dropdown menu.
-6. Click Save.
-Your live Github Pages site is now deployed at the URL shown.
+6. Click on Save.
+Your live Github Pages site is now active and can be accessed via the provided URL.

 ### Local Development